 Certain variants exist and are documented elsewhere:

 an optional sequence number protocol.
-Refer to section 2.9.1, "".
+Refer to section 2.9.1, "Sequence number protocol".

 an optional protocol for continuing a very long message.
-Refer to section 2.9.2, "".
+Refer to section 2.9.2, "Continuation messages and segments".

 Because the protocol describes an exchange of messages, it is described in terms of two entities, the initiating and responding systems.
 Each is both a sender and receiver of messages.
 The initiating system sends first and then receives, while the responding system receives and then sends.